🧩 Autism Support & Neurodiversity-Affirming Care

 💭 What Is Autism Spectrum Disorder?

-ASD is described as a “spectrum” because symptoms and abilities vary widely from person to person.
+ASD is described as a spectrum because experiences and abilities vary widely from person to person.
 Some individuals may experience mild challenges in social interaction or flexibility, while others may have more significant needs for support in communication or daily living.

-According to the Centers for Disease Control and Prevention (CDC), approximately 1 in 59 children in the U.S. is identified with ASD, with boys being about four times more likely than girls to receive a diagnosis.
-Increased awareness and improved screening have helped more families access early diagnosis and support — across all races, ethnicities, and socioeconomic backgrounds.
+According to the Centers for Disease Control and Prevention (CDC), approximately 1 in 59 children in the U.S. is identified with ASD.
+Increased awareness and improved screening have helped more families access early diagnosis and support across all backgrounds.

 👶 Early Signs & Common Symptoms

-Most signs of autism appear before the age of three, although some people are not diagnosed until later in life.
-Parents and caregivers are often the first to notice differences in communication or play.
+Most signs of autism appear before the age of three, though some people are not diagnosed until later in life — especially those whose symptoms are subtle or easily masked.

 • Limited or inconsistent eye contact